mattbloem007/vee_ra2.0/src/data/blogs/brew-guide-french-press-method.md

 description: "The French press method extracts rich flavors and creates beautiful froth for a concentrated, full-bodied experience.
 This method is ideal for those who appreciate the depth and complexity of their botanical blends."
 icon: "../assets/images/brew-methods/moon-mylk-deep-gold/french-press-method-deep-gold.png"
 steps:
-  - "Add your Vee/Ra blend (1 heaped Tbsp (10g) of Ritual Roots) to a French press"
+  - "Add 1 heaped Tbsp (10g) of Ritual Roots to a French press"
-  - "Pour hot water 250ml over the blend"
+  - "Add 200-250ml of boiled water 250ml over the blend"
-  - "Let steep for 3-10 minutes, depending on desired strength (the longer the better!)"
+  - "Let steep for 5-10 minutes, depending on desired strength (the longer the better!)"
   - "Gently press the plunger down"
-  - "Pour and enjoy the rich, flavorful brew"
+  - "Pour into your favourite cup enjoy the rich, flavourful brew"
   - "One serving can be brewed up to 3 times."
   - "Give the used grinds to your plants - they love it!"
 products: